 If you are planning proposals or a small wedding we recommend hiring a violin & guitar duet or a violinist.
 It depends on the music selection.
 Duo sounds definitely better.
 If you are having a church wedding and the package came with an organist, you can hire a violinist or a trumpet player.

 Zoom call is another option.
 Last weekend we serenaded a wedding through this app.

-Plan Design Events: We have two types of couples, the ones that want to get married right away and the ones that are willing to wait.
+And Arianna from Plan Design Events: We have two types of couples, the ones that want to get married right away and the ones that are willing to wait.
 For the first type, we recommend a mini ceremony now with zoom and lovely flowers, very meaningful for the couple and close family, and then party later.

 For the second type, we start to plan calmly and have fun because we have time to focus on all the details.
 We are doing site visits via zoom and already getting quotes from caterers as well as creating design boards.
 Events inspire happiness, especially weddings!